The Law Society Award

-The Law Society Award honours the lifetime contribution of the truly exceptional in the legal profession; the person who has contributed more than anyone could ask and who inspires others in the pursuit of excellence.
+The Law Society Award honours the lifetime contributions of the truly exceptional in the legal profession; the person who has contributed more than anyone could ask and who inspires others in the pursuit of excellence.

 The award is based on the criteria of integrity, professional achievement, service, and law reform.
 The award is made primarily in recognition of contributions to the advancement of the legal profession or the law, but public service outside the profession will be considered.